jndean/IPUDOOM/README.md

 A WIP to run Doom 1993 in the SRAM (~L1 cache) of the Graphcore MkII IPU (an AI accelerator chip which was definitely not designed to play video games).
 This is a hobby project, not a Graphcore product.

 ## Build and Run
-I use Ubuntu20 and Poplar SDK 3.3, but recent versions of either should be fine.
+I use Ubuntu20 and Poplar SDK 3.3, but recent versions of either will probably work fine.

 Due to the use of mutable global state and a custom exchange compiler, IPUDOOM requires a real IPU and will not run on the IPUModel (CPU simulating an IPU).